EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ## Read from public project buckets

-Public project buckets, and their files, can be read anonymously i.e., they do not require credentials such as an access key to be provided.
+If a project bucket has been configured for public read access, then they can be read anonymously i.e., they do not require credentials such as an access key to be provided.

 In this section, you'll use a public project bucket that you create.

-### Create a project public bucket
+### Create a public project bucket

-To create a public project bucket, using the AWS CLI, first recreate the `mybucket` bucket and add the `data/edinburgh.csv` data file to it as follows:
+To create a project bucket, configured for public read access, using the AWS CLI, first recreate the `mybucket` bucket and add the `data/edinburgh.csv` data file to it as follows:

 ```bash
 aws s3 mb s3://mybucket